aluzed/MiSTer-Neogeo-Rom-Decrypter/Readme.md

 Now use a reverse MD5 database (on Google or whatever) and paste your MD5 hash, you should get the key (it looks like "10" or "25"... it is a number).
 Just create your **fpga** file with the number inside.

-The you are ready to go, copy/paste your folder to your SD card.
+There you are ready to go, copy/paste your folder to your SD card.

 # Finally